Top Vertical Farming Companies in 2026

 Intelligent Growth Solutions

 Intelligent Growth Solutions (IGS) develops modular vertical farming towers designed for industrial-scale food production.
-Its systems operate in fully controlled environments, combining stacked growing columns, LED lighting, automation, and software-based climate management to support year-round cultivation of leafy greens and herbs.
+Its systems combine stacked growing columns, LED lighting, automation, and software-driven climate control to enable consistent, year-round cultivation of leafy greens and herbs.
+Built for large-scale deployment, IGS focuses on regions with land, climate, or supply constraints.
+Its standardized, data-driven approach positions vertical farming as scalable infrastructure for reliable food production.

 - Founder(s): David Scott, David Farquhar, and Dave Scott